TanjimulSabbir/contact-book-manager/README.md

 In addition, the Address Book Manager application allows users to search for contacts by name, phone number, or address.
 Users can search using only one character and receive real-time results that update with each additional character entered.

 Overall, the Address Book Manager application is a versatile and intuitive tool that simplifies contact management for users.
-With its sleek design and robust functionality, this application is an excellent choice for professionals who want to manage their contact information efficiently.</p>
+With its sleek design and robust functionality, this application is an excellent choice who want to manage their contact information efficiently.</p>